 About this Artist

-Born in Germany to a musical family, Clara-Jumi Kang took up the violin at the age of three and a year later enrolled as the youngest ever student at the Mannheim Musikhochschuhle.
-She went on to study with Zakhar Bron at the Lübeck Musikhochschule and at the age of seven was awarded a full scholarship to the Julliard School to study with Dorothy Delay.
-She took her Bachelor and Masters degrees at the Korean National University of Arts under Nam-Yun Kim before completing her studies at the Munich Musikhochschule with Christoph Poppen.
+Born in Germany to a musical family, Clara-Jumi Kang took up the violin at the age of 3 and a year later enrolled as the youngest-ever student at the Mannheim Musikhochschule.
+She went on to study with Zakhar Bron at the Lübeck Musikhochschule and at the age of 7 was awarded a full scholarship to the Juilliard School to study with Dorothy DeLay.
+She earned her bachelor’s and master’s degrees at the Korean National University of Arts under Nam Yun Kim before completing her studies at the Munich Musikhochschule with Christoph Poppen.